temporalio/documentation/docs/application-development/features.md

 yield Workflow::timer(300); // sleep for 5 minutes
 ```

-You cannot set a timer invocation inside the `await` or `awaitWithTimeout` methods.
+You cannot set a Timer invocation inside the `await` or `awaitWithTimeout` methods.

 </TabItem>
 <TabItem value="typescript">